prakis/UpdateAndRunOnBootPy/README.md

 README.md

-loader.py is a simple program which fetch latest file from server and updates the local version.
-It also updates the 'loader' itself for latest updates.
+'loader.py' is a simple program which fetch latest file from server and updates the local version.
+It also updates the 'loader' first for latest updates.

-Following line is added to /etc/rc.local to make it run on system boot. sudo python loader.py
+To run 'loader.py' on system boot add the following line to /etc/rc.local sudo python loader.py

-loader.py can also be used from command line or other programs to update other programs/file.
+'loader.py' can also be used from command line or other programs to update  programs/files.